- SPIDERS GO TO WHERE THERE IS FOOD

 Just before you are ready to do the application, it is best to remove all the webs you see around window frames, overhangs, light fixtures and other locations on the perimeter of the structure being treated.
 There are two tools that do a great job of removing webs.
 For low, easy to reach webbing, the WEB SPINNER is ideal.
 It’s telescopic, easy to handle and makes short work of any web by spinning it up into a neat compact ring that can be disposed of quickly.
 But it’s only for small jobs and generally used in conjunction with a WEB REMOVER.
 The Web Remover is a unique tool designed to remove spider webs and nothing but spider webs.
 It combines the reach of an extendable pole that has attached a round, soft nylon bristle brush which is well suited for collecting spider webs.
 A quick “wipe” and most any web will become affixed to the bristled head and this tool is ideal for use inside and outside the home.

-We have it available in three sizes.
+We have these tools in three sizes.
 The WEB REMOVER WITH 5′ EXTENDED HANDLE is good for when all the webs are close and easy to reach.
 It’s ideal for use in basements, inside living areas of most homes with low ceilings and great to have at any boat dock.
-It’s comprised of two pieces that measure 3.5 feet long when the unit is collapsed and just over 5 feet long when it’s fully extended.
+It’s comprised of two pieces that measure 5 feet long when the unit is collapsed and right around 10 feet long when fully extended.

 The most common size we sell is the WEB REMOVER WITH 14′ EXTENDED HANDLE.
 This model can easily be used in all the same areas as the 5′ unit but since it extends to 14 feet in length, it’s much more suited for use outside the home for under soffits, around windows and hard to reach areas.
 It stands at 6 feet tall when fully collapsed and comes in three sections that slide out and lock into place for a fully extended length of 14 feet.